DanielNautre/idle-rpg/README.md

 If the Hero decides that the equipment piece he is currently wearing is better than the one he found, he will keep the new gear to sell it later.

-The number of equipment piece he can hold on too is determined by his strength.
-(NOT YET IMPLEMENTED)
+The Hero can hold on to 20 items before he has to sell them.

 #### Enchantements